jacobtylerwalls/pylint/doc/user_guide/usage/run.rst

 This option makes ``pylint`` attempt to discover all modules (files ending with ``.py`` extension) and all explicit packages (all directories containing a ``__init__.py`` file).
-As of version 2.15, ``pylint`` will also import namespace packages but for some edge cases that are still under development (where you might still find ``--recursive=y`` useful).
+As of version 2.15, ``pylint`` will also discover namespace packages but for some edge cases that are still under development (where you might still find ``--recursive=y`` useful).

 Pylint **will not import** this package or module, but it does use Python internals